Altezzi/Indiwave/DEPLOYMENT.md

-# Deployment Guide for IndiWave
+# Deployment Guide for indiwave

 ## 🚀 Netlify Deployment

 ### Prerequisites
-- GitHub repository with your IndiWave code
+- GitHub repository with your indiwave code
 - Netlify account

 ### Step 1: Connect Repository
 1. Go to [Netlify](https://netlify.com)
 2. Click "New site from Git"
 3. Connect your GitHub repository
-4. Select your IndiWave repository
+4. Select your indiwave repository

 ### Step 2: Build Settings
 The following settings are already configured in `netlify.toml`: